-As a current student at Lund University, you have ample opportunities to gain more international experience and intercultural competence, both on campus and abroad.
+As a current student at Lund University, you have several opportunities to gain more international experience and intercultural competence, both on campus and abroad.

-If you are an international degree student at Lund University, you are already aware that international experience and intercultural competence are valuable assets.
-You have found out firsthand that international experience facilitates personal growth and enhances your intercultural, subject-specific, and language skills.
-In their turn, these merits naturally boost future career opportunities.
+If you are an international student at Lund University, you already know that international experience and intercultural competence are valuable.
+You have seen for yourself that international experience boosts your personal development as well as your intercultural, academic and language skills.
+This in turn opens doors to future career opportunities.

-If you want to continue on this track and further expand your international experience either at Lund or abroad, there are plenty of exciting opportunities for you.
+If you want to continue on this path and broaden your international experience at Lund or abroad, there are many exciting opportunities for you.

 A truly international university

-As a student at Lund, you are part of a truly international campus with fellow students and staff from over 140 different countries.
-In that sense, studies and student life at Lund University are an international experience in their own right.
-The University's top 50 rank in the 'Most international universities in the world 2022' ranking by Times Higher Education (THE) is a testimony to that.
-Besides the proportions of international students and staff, this ranking also takes into account research collaborations and universities' global reputation.
+As a student at Lund University, you are part of a truly diverse campus with fellow students from over 130 different countries.
+Studies and student life at Lund are therefore an international experience in their own right.

-You do not need to go abroad (again) to gain valuable international experience.
-You have a host of options open to you right here on campus.
-Learn more about the available opportunities below.
+You don't have to go abroad (again) to gain valuable international experience.
+There are plenty of opportunities right here on campus.
+Find out more about the opportunities available below.

 In Canvas, you can find a list of current and upcoming digital activities for students.
 These are often hosted in collaboration with our partner universities and networks.